ahmad-shaban/qtile/README.md

 * ### **Date and Time**

 * ### **Qtile Layout Icon**
-  switch to next layout by left mouse click and to previous layout by right mouse clcik
+  switch to next layout by left mouse click and to previous layout by right mouse click

 * ### **Task list (Disabled by default)**